top of page

 Roth conversions can be part of a comprehensive estate planning strategy.
 Roth IRAs do not require minimum distributions during the account owner's lifetime, allowing funds to potentially grow tax-free for a longer period.

-Additionally, qualified distributions to your non-spouse beneficiaries are tax-free and don’t have required minimum distributions as is the case with inherited IRAs and 401ks, thereby providing a tax-efficient wealth transfer vehicle.
+Additionally, qualified distributions to your non-spouse beneficiaries are tax-free and don’t have required minimum distributions as is the case with inherited traditional IRAs and 401ks, thereby providing a tax-efficient wealth transfer vehicle.

 5. Strategic Tax Planning Opportunities